-Ø Help identify specific exceptions and anomalies to direct more traditional substantive audit tests.

-Ø Give greater likelihood of identifying errors than random sampling techniques.
+- Ø Help identify specific exceptions and anomalies to direct more traditional substantive audit tests. - Ø Give greater likelihood of identifying errors than random sampling techniques.

-We have held initial planning discussions with your IT and systems accountants to agree the practicalities of data provision.
+We have held initial planning discussions with the Group Accountant and Systems Accountant to agree the practicalities of data provision.
 We will report the findings from our process and analytics work, including any significant weaknesses or inefficiencies identified and recommendations for improvement, to management and the Audit Committee.